UniMath/agda-unimath/src/metric-spaces/unit-map-metric-quotients-of-pseudometric-spaces.lagda.md

-# Unit map of metric quotients of pseudometric spaces
+# The unit map of metric quotients of pseudometric spaces

 ```agda
 {-# OPTIONS --lossy-unification #-}